Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The Q -conditions imply primitive stability

 \subsection{Hyperplanes ordering}

-A key observation in Lee and Xu's proof is that it is possible to order the translates of a hyperplane by the elements of $\Ax_{(x,y)} u$ where $u\in V^+(x,y)$ and $(x,y)$ is a high level Christoffel word.
-This relies on the following property
+A key observation in Lee and Xu's proof is that it is possible to order the translates of a hyperplane by the elements of $\Ax_{(u,v)} w$ where $(u,v)$ is a high level Farey edge and $w\in V^+(u,v)$ is a positive word in $(u,v)$.
+This relies on the following property.

-\begin{definition} A Farey edge $(x,y)$ is said to have \emph{property $\mathcal{O}$} if there exists a hyperplane $\mathcal{H}$ such that for all $u,v\in\{x,y\}$, the three hyperplanes $\rho(u)^{-1}\mathcal{H}$, $\mathcal{H}$ and $\rho(v)\mathcal{H}$ are pairwise disjoint and $\mathcal{H}$ separates the other two. \end{definition}
+\begin{definition} A Farey edge $(U,V)$ is said to have \emph{property $\mathcal{O}$} if there exists a hyperplane $\mathcal{H}$ such that for all $S,T\in\{U,V\}$, the three hyperplanes $S^{-1}\mathcal{H}$, $\mathcal{H}$ and $T\mathcal{H}$ are pairwise disjoint and $\mathcal{H}$ separates the other two. \end{definition}

-We will simply write $\rho(u)^{-1}\mathcal{H},\mathcal{H},\rho(v)\mathcal{H}$ to symbolize the above relations between those three hyperplanes.
+We will simply write $S^{-1}\mathcal{H},\mathcal{H},T\mathcal{H}$ to symbolize the above relations between those three hyperplanes.

 We now show the connection between narrow bases and bases having property $\mathcal{O}$.